adele-morrison/easterlies-collaborative-project/Figure_outline.md

 Firstly, explain in more detail how these mechanisms will operate using:

 Fig 5 - Changes in buoyancy fluxes -- really to show that sea ice dominates. **Andy to do this.**

+Suggestion for Andy here: I think the point here is to show for the UP and DOWN simulations: a) heat flux changes are insignificant compared to freshwater flux changes, and b) the changes in sea ice formation (i.e. melt diagnostic) dominate the change in the freshwater flux change.
+To do this, I think it would be best if all 3 of these things  have the same units, then can we show them all on the same plot?
+And keep zonal and meridional experiments until later.

 ![Figure5](https://user-images.githubusercontent.com/26753100/140189989-79010f6f-3f1d-4634-94e2-946d170e5050.png)

 Fig 6 - Ekman driven upwelling change - e.g. show change in Ekman pumping binned into surface density bins, change in cross-isobath heat and salt transports in first 6 months before any DSW changes. **Paul will do this**